Danny Coid: Blackpool

 New Blackpool manager Ian Holloway said, "I am delighted he has signed again for us because I have played and managed against him and I know he is a good player.
 There's always a risk when you let players go out of contract and there is a change of manager, so it has been a little bit difficult.
 We've let a few players go but Danny was one I definitely wanted to keep.
 All the staff felt the same."
 He also confirmed that Coid would not be used as a utility player adding, "I have told him where he is going to be playing and that is on the right.
 He won't be playing at left-back and he is happy about that.
 The one thing that has been clear whenever I have spoken to him is that he cares for Blackpool and that he wants to be here, and that is good enough for me."

 Coid was injured just before the start of the 2009–10 season, and by October 2009 had started light training with the hope that by the end of November he would be playing a full part in training sessions.
 His aim being to be playing again for the Seasiders by Christmas.
 Coid had suffered a fractured tibia and a strained hamstring.
 He finally made his return to action, and his first appearance of the season, on 3 February 2010 in the 2–3 home defeat to West Bromwich Albion, following an injury to regular right-back Neal Eardley and central defender Alex Baptiste falling ill prior to the game, meaning Coid was a late call-up to the squad and then the starting line-up.
 He played despite only a handful of training sessions since recovering from his injuries.
 However, he was forced out of the action at half-time after feeling his hamstring strain.
 He did not appear again for the club until 24 August 2010, when Blackpool – then of the Premier League – exited the League Cup at the hands of MK Dons.

 On 2 February 2011, Coid was one of five players omitted from Blackpool's 25-man squad for the remainder of their debut season in the Premier League.

 Rotherham United

 On 12 November 2010, Coid left Blackpool for the first time, and joined Rotherham United on a one-month loan with the view to an extension if the club required.
 He played his first game for the Millers against Oxford United in a 2–1 win.

-But to this day he remains one of Blackpool fc's longest ever serving players and is still highly thought of at Bloomfield road.
+He is regarded as one of Blackpool F.C.'s longest-serving players.